 How Does VuePilot Store Authentication Information?

 VuePilot runs on top of open source Chromium.
 This means it functions much like a regular browser would.
 We do not store your credentials and your passwords are never sent to our servers.
-The VuePilot software will stay authenticated to your dashboards for as long as your authentication tokens are valid.
-This is not something we control, this is set by the service you are communicating with.
+When you login to a website using the methods shown below VuePilot will locally store the cookie or auth token sent back by your service just like your desktop browser does.
+The VuePilot cloud service will never be able to see or access these cookies or tokens.

 Standard Website Login